sklei2/MinecraftCivilizationProject/README.md

 more than just scenery with buildings you can just bum in.
 We thought it would be cool if the villagers tried to become the masters of the randomly generated world created for them...and fight the other villagers.
-So the hope is that we have the villagers act a little Medieval.
+So the hope is that we have the villagers act a little Medieval (or like a ravenous Mongol horde cuz they're the best).